Philippine Nobel laureate Maria Ressa acquitted of tax evasion

 Shortly after Marcos took office last year, Ressa lost an appeal against a 2020 conviction for cyber libel.

-Trouble for Ressa and Rappler started in 2016, when Duterte came to power and launched a drug war in which more than 6,200 people died in police anti-narcotics operations, official data shows.
+Trouble for Ressa and Rappler began in 2016, when Duterte came to power and launched a war against drug trafficking in which, according to official data, more than 6,200 people were killed in police anti-narcotics operations.

 Rights groups estimate tens of thousands were killed.